 Woodstock, Phoenicia, Shandaken, Denning, Hardenburgh, Olive

-Ulster County’s towering Catskill offer breathtaking scenery and incredible views.
-Small, charming towns like Phoenicia and Shandaken popular for four-season outdoor recreation, with easy access to some of the best hiking, skiing, mountain biking, fishing and kayaking in the Northeast.
+Ulster County’s towering Catskill Mountains offer breathtaking scenery and incredible views.
+Small, charming towns like Phoenicia and Shandaken—and the lightly populated westernmost communities of Denning and Hardenburgh—are popular for four-season outdoor recreation, with easy access to some of the best hiking, skiing, mountain biking, fishing and kayaking in the Northeast.
+The demand for pure, clean drinking water for New York City inhabitants changed the course of history for the Town of Olive: The Ashokan Reservoir now divides the sprawling town into hamlets that border the shoreline of the massive handmade dam and its forever wild Catskill forest lands.
 At the foot of the Catskill Mountains lies Woodstock, world-famous for nurturing the creative spirit of American icons like Bob Dylan.
 Today, Woodstock remains a cultural hub for artists and musicians.
-It hosts the Woodstock Film Festival, a yearly celebration of independent film frequented by A-list actors and film industry veterans in a casual, down-to-earth atmosphere.
+It hosts the Woodstock Film Festival, a yearly celebration of independent film frequented by A-list actors and film industry veterans in a casual, down-to-earth atmosphere, and Woodstock Bookfest, an annual gathering of aspiring writers, book lovers, publishers, agents and award-winning authors.